News > Fact Sheets

 Is TPS status given automatically?

-I am from Sudan, and I currently have TPS under the 2013 designation.
-Should I apply for TPS under this redesignation?
+I am from Sudan, and I now have a green card.
+Do I need to apply for TPS?

 Does TPS Status provide a path to permanent residency?